SOUTH WESTERN RAILWAY

 C&W Emergency attention as per the requirement in between JRU-RDG, JRU-HRR and JRU-ASK section.

-The section between SKLR-SBHR is opened for rail traffic in the year 1977.
-The length of the section is 55 Kms.
+The length of the SKLR-SBHR Ghat section is 55 Kms.
 The section consists of 5 block stations.
 The ruling gradient of the section is 1 in 50.
 8 degree curves are in the section.
 On an average 4+5 UP / DOWN freight trains are running in this section daily.
 Daily one pair of express trains is running in day & night.
 The Locos fitted with AEB only are allowed to work in this section.

 Covered Shed of 30mts length x 15 mts consisting of examination pit, heavy duty flooring and service building.